-2. Drag-and-drop the File Lookup transformation object from Tooblbox>Transformations>FileLookup onto the designer window.
+2. Drag-and-drop the File Lookup Transformation object from Tooblbox>Transformations>FileLookup onto the dataflow designer.

-4. A File Lookup Map Properties screen will open where you can see an option for Source File Type.
+4. A File Lookup Map Properties window will open where you can see an option for Source File Type.

 Source File Type: Here, you need to specify the type of your lookup file.

-You can perform it using an Excel or delimited lookup file.
+You can perform the task using an Excel or Delimited lookup file.

-6. Click Next to proceed to the File Lookup Details screen.
+6. Click Next to proceed to the File Lookup Details window.
 You will see two options:

-File Location: Here, you need to specify the path to the lookup source file.
+File Location: Here, you need to specify the File Path to the lookup source file.

-First Row Contains Header: You can check this option if your lookup file contains header in the first row.
-Else, you can leave it unchecked.
+First Row Contains Header: You can check this option if your lookup file contains a header in the first row.
+Otherwise, you can leave it unchecked.